Julia Phillips: Publishing success

 In 1991, Phillips published You'll Never Eat Lunch in This Town Again about her experiences in Hollywood.
 The book topped the New York Times bestseller list, but its revelations about high-profile film personalities, Hollywood's drug culture, and casting couch sensibilities drew ire from many former colleagues.
-Her follow-up book Driving Under the Affluence was released in 1995.
+Her follow-up book, Driving Under the Affluence, was released in 1995.
 It was mostly an account of how the success of her first book changed her life.
-In 2000, she also helped Matt Drudge write his Drudge Manifesto.
+In 2000, she helped Matt Drudge write his Drudge Manifesto.

 Death

-Phillips died from cancer at her home in West Hollywood, California, on New Year's Day 2002, at the age of 57, and was interred in the Hillside Memorial Park Cemetery in Culver City, California.
+Phillips died from cancer at her home in West Hollywood, California, on January 1, 2002, at the age of 57, and was interred in the Hillside Memorial Park Cemetery in Culver City, California.
 She had one daughter, Kate Phillips-Wiczyk, who is married to Modi Wiczyk, co-founder of independent film and television studio Media Rights Capital.

 Filmography

 She was a producer in all films unless otherwise noted.